Cisnădie

+Located along the Cisnădie River, at the foothills of the Cindrel Mountains, the town is known for its Transylvanian Saxon heritage, as well as for the communist-era carpet factories.

 History

 Cisnădie was mentioned for the first time in a document from the year 1204 under the name "Rivetel".
 In the 12th century Saxon colonists settled here and in 1323 the German name Heltau is mentioned.
 The town flourished, particularly the guilds of blacksmiths and wool weavers (weaving remained the traditional occupation of the town population until the 20th century, when large textile factories were built).

 Cisnădie shared most of Transylvania's eventful history.
 The town suffered several raids, starting with the 1241 raid of the Mongols and continuing with Ottoman attacks.
 The plague did not spare the town, neither did the fire nor various political agitations throughout the passing of time.

 In 1806, under Emperor Franz of Austria, Cisnădie/Heltau renewed its market rights, thus enabling it to prosper.

 In 1945, large parts of the German population were deported to the Soviet Union.

 In 1948, all factories were nationalized by the communist regime.
 After its downfall in 1989, most of the factories collapsed.
 Since the 2000s onwards, the economic situation has been ameliorating.

+In 2007, in the northern part of the town, which borders Sibiu, a new neighborhood began to develop, called the Architects' Quarter.
+It occupies an area of over 90 hectares and has a population of approximately 5,200 people.

 Demographics

-According to the 2011 census, there was a total population of 13,410 people living in the town.
+According to the 2011 census, there was a total population of 14,282 people living in the town.
 Of these, 97.1% were ethnic Romanians, 1.5% ethnic Germans (more specifically Transylvanian Saxons), 0.7% Hungarians, and 0.3% Romani.
+At the 2021 census, Cisnădie had 22,277 inhabitants, of which 83.5% were Romanians and 14.8% of unknown ethnicity.

 Administration and local politics

 Town council

+In 2024, Mircea Orlățan of the United Right Alliance (ADU) party was elected mayor.

-The town's current local council has the following multi-party political composition, based on the results of the votes cast at the 2020 Romanian local elections:
+The town's current local council has the following multi-party political composition, based on the results of the votes cast at the 2024 Romanian local elections.